Ye-Buehler/GDB-ML/README.rst

 Thank you for your interest in this repository, which complements the publication "`Sampling a GDB-20 database of 32 trillion drug-like molecules by generative artificial intelligence <https://chemrxiv.org/doi/full/10.26434/chemrxiv.15000288/v1>`_".

+For a step-by-step map from the manuscript workflow to the repository files, software environments, graph-selection procedure, and executable scripts, see `REPRODUCIBILITY.rst <REPRODUCIBILITY.rst>`_.

 .. image:: https://github.com/Ye-Buehler/GDB-ML/blob/main/docs/GA.jpg
    :alt: GA
    :align: center